 Mutual fund research can be made easier with a good online research tool that helps investors analyze and compare funds.
 Whether you are a beginner or a pro, or if you are looking to get the most benefits from a mutual fund, review an existing fund, or compare and screen different funds, these mutual fund research sites are among the best.

 Best Mutual Fund Research Websites to Analyze and Compare Funds

 The best mutual fund research websites will share similar qualities, features and benefits.
 These research sites should provide detailed information about mutual funds, including performance history, expenses, investment objective, risk attributes, manager bio, and more.
 Each mutual fund research site has its distinguishing services and tools.
 Therefore it's wise to sample each one to see which site fits your needs.

 - Morningstar: They may be best known for their "star rating" system, which is on a scale of one to five stars, that helps investors choose mutual funds.
 Morningstar also offers tools, such as software for professionals, and research information available to all levels of mutual fund investors online.
 Morningstar also extends their information and commentary to Exchange Traded Funds (ETFs) and Hedge Funds.
 Morningstar has both free and premium services for investors.

 - Refinitiv Lipper: Refinitiv Lipper is a global leader in supplying mutual fund information, analytical tools, and commentary.
-This online fund research tool by Lipper is useful to both professional mutual fund advisors and individual investors.
+This online fund research tool by Refinitiv is useful to both professional mutual fund advisors and individual investors.
 Lipper rates mutual funds compared to their peers and provides an instant measure against five metrics, called "Leaders" -- total return, consistent return, preservation, expense, and tax efficiency.

 - Kiplinger Mutual Fund Finder: With this search and comparison tool from long-trusted financial resource, Kiplinger, investors can research a specific fund, find funds that match a specific search criteria, compare multiple funds and download and save fund data for personal analysis.